Applications: The application deadline for this cycle has passed.

 In April 2013, the New York State Department of Health issued an amendment to Public Health Law Sections 225, 2800, 2803, 3612, 1nd 4010, Title 10 (Health) of the Official Compilation of Codes, Rules and Regulations requiring all health care personnel, (by definition this includes students), in Article 28 facilities to either receive an annual vaccination against seasonal influenza or sign a declination by November 1 of each academic year.
 The primary goal of this regulation is to protect the health and safety of vulnerable patients, whose risk of serious adverse effects from influenza is high and to maintain a healthy workforce during flu season.
 Student Health Services hold seasonal flu vaccination clinics each fall as well as offers the flu vaccination as part of regular health services.

-The school monitors the infection control practices of faculty, staff and student.
-Faculty and staff are required to complete mandatory infection control and compliance training on UB Edge centralized compliance software annually.
-Students receive annual training via an online course module, which faculty and staff can also use to meet their requirement.
+The school monitors the infection control practices of students, faculty and staff.
+Students, faculty and staff are required annually to complete mandatory infection control and compliance training via online course modules.

-The UB orthodontic clinic fills a number of educational and therapeutic functions:
+The UBSDM orthodontic clinic fills a number of educational and therapeutic functions:

-All residents are required to perform an approved, hypothesis driven research project and submit their work to the Graduate School in order to graduate with a Masters of Science degree.
+All residents are required to perform an approved, hypothesis-driven Master's research project and submit their work to the Graduate School in order to graduate with a Master of Science degree in Orthodontics.

 Twenty-one operatories equipped with a dental chair, high- and low-speed handpiece connections enable the department to have each resident assigned to a specific operatory.
 Much of the daily equipment and supplies are located within individual operatories for greater patient care efficiency.